 Professor of Plant and Soil Biology and Co-Director of the Institute for Sustainable Food

-From harvesting solar power for electricity and crop production, to propelling the UK to jet zero emissions with sustainable aviation fuels, the University’s research flagships and Grantham Centre are leading the way with novel sustainability research which will support world leaders, policymakers and climate experts from over 200 countries to achieve the goals set at the landmark COP26 conference in Glasgow (31 October–12 November 2021).
+From harvesting solar power for electricity and crop production, to propelling the UK to jet zero emissions with sustainable aviation fuels, the University is leading the way with novel sustainability research which will support world leaders, policymakers and climate experts from over 200 countries attending the UN Climate Change Conference, COP27, taking place in Sharm el-Sheikh, Egypt.